castroitalo/dev-environment/README.md

 		- And copy your phpinfo in the textbox.
 		- Click in **Analyse my phpinfo() output** and follow the given instructions.
 	- Install MySQL and make it be accessible in windows:
-		- Update your system packages: `sudo apt update && sudo apt ugprade -y`
+		- Update your system packages: `sudo apt update && sudo apt upgrade -y`
 		- Install MySQl server: `sudo apt install mysql-server -y`
 		- Start MySQL service: `sudo /etc/init.d/mysql start`
 		- Changing root privileges: